 One more note, as I continue to listen to She Explores, I dive deep into some new favorites.
 Having just returned from the gym, I am happy to add another favorite to the mix and that is episode 14: “The Women of Wylder.”
 A beautifully crafted episode, with true heart, shedding some light into the lives and business of some kick – ass women, who all made me feel that the future, our future, really is in the hands of women.
 What a lovely change!
 Check it out: “The Women of Wylder.”

-The Tim Ferris Show – Alright, I am a total sucker for people who are high achieving, hard working, and above all go getters.
+The Tim Ferris Show – Alright, I am a total sucker for people who are high achieving, hard working, and above all, go getters, plus it might just be possible that I have an intellectual crush on him (no worries, Robert is fully aware).
 Tim Ferris is one such person, no surprise he has a cult following.
 I have been listening to his podcast lately and it has got me fired up.
 Interested in lighting your grill, here are a few episodes to get you started.
 His interview with Amelia Boone is sweet, despite my desire to offer her some serious nutrition advice, this is one tough cookie.
 His interview with Kelly Starrett on the world of CrossFit is well done and provides some insight into the sometime elusive world of CrossFit.
 I am also in the process of listening to Caroline Paul discuss her take on fear and anxiety.
 Have a listen.

 Death, Sex & Money – I adore the host of this podcast, Anna Sale.
 She has such a knack for asking hard questions, while being completely human and compassionate.
 She knows when to push for more, and when to back away; what a remarkable gift!
 The podcast covers those topics that are hard to discuss, yet are critical components to every day life.
 Death, Sex and Money is such an important podcast for so many reasons, and still one of my ultimate favorites!
 Death, Sex & Money